indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

 Equatorial mounts have two axis - Right Ascension / Polar axis and Declination axis.
 The good polar alignment is critical for these mounts for accurate tracking.
 This means that the RA / Polar axis should be parallel to earth's rotation axis.

 INDIGO uses 3 point polar alignment (3PPA) procedure.
-This method is derived from the drift alignment method and it does not require a celestial pole view.
+This method is derived from the drift alignment method and it does not require a celestial pole view (in fact 3PPA will not work if the telescope is pointed close to the pole).
 It relays on the mount GOTO functionality and plate solving.
 3PPA method will move the telescope twice in Hour Angle with a specified amount and will take one exposure at start, one in the middle and one at the end.
 Then it will calculate the polar error based on the drift in Declination and will give clear instructions how to correct it.
-Currently Atmospheric refraction is not taken in to account and for better results the mount should be trained above 35-40 degrees in altitude.
+If the atmospheric refraction correction is off for better results the mount should be trained above 35-40 degrees in altitude.
 A good starting point is 45-50 degrees in Altitude, just passed the meridian.
 It is not mandatory but this way meridian flip will be avoided and usually the mount can safely move the required distance in Hour Angle.

 ## Configuration
 - **Exposure time** - This is the exposure time in seconds used for the frame acquisition.
 Usually several seconds is enough.